-A. If you are not taking any classes in Fall 2021, you will not automatically be assigned a registration appointment time.
-Instead, you will need to email the University Registrar’s office on or after November 8 (email@example.com) and request that they assign you a time.
+A. If you are not taking any classes in Winter 2024, you will not automatically be assigned a registration appointment time.
+Instead, you will need to email the University Registrar’s office on or after March 27 (email@example.com) and request that they assign you a time.
 Be sure to include your UM ID# and your program (EVE MBA).

 Q: Do I have to register exactly at my appointment time, and when does my registration close?

 A: You do not need to register exactly at your appointment time, but some classes will fill quickly, or seats may be opened to non-Ross students after registration has been open for a week or more, so it is to your advantage to register when your appointment time opens.
-Once your appointment time opens, you can continue to make changes until the drop/add deadlines for Winter 2022.
+Once your appointment time opens, you can continue to make changes until the drop/add deadline for the appropriate term.

 It is each student’s responsibility to review the course registration rules and policies carefully.

 Q. I still have questions.
 Is there someone I can talk to?